Ethanol Fuel Basics

 The use of ethanol is required by the federal Renewable Fuel Standard (RFS).

 Ethanol (CH3CH2OH) is a clear, colorless liquid.
 It is also known as ethyl alcohol, grain alcohol, and EtOH.
 (See Fuel Properties search.)
 Ethanol has the same chemical formula regardless of whether it is produced from starch- and sugar-based feedstocks, such as corn grain (as it primarily is in the United States), sugar cane (as it primarily is in Brazil), or from cellulosic feedstocks (such as wood chips or crop residues).

 Ethanol has a higher octane number than gasoline, providing premium blending properties.
 Minimum octane number requirements prevent engine knocking and ensure drivability.
 Low-level ethanol blends generally have a higher octane rating than unleaded gasoline.
 Low-octane gasoline is blended with 10% ethanol to attain the standard 87 octane requirement.
-Ethanol is the main component in E85.
-(See E85 Specifications to learn more.)
+Ethanol is the main component in high-level ethanol blends.
+(See E85 Specification to learn more.)

 Ethanol Energy Balance

 In the United States, ethanol is primarily produced from the starch in corn grain.
 Recent studies using updated data about corn production methods demonstrate a positive energy balance for corn ethanol, meaning that fuel production does not require more energy than the amount of energy contained in the fuel